Gay marriage/Same-sex marriage (SSM),

 "Proposition 8 serves no purpose, and has no effect, other than to lessen the status and human dignity of gays and lesbians in California ...
 The Constitution simply does not allow for laws of this sort."
 Ruling by the federal Ninth Circuit Court of Appeals, 2012-FEB.

-Same-sex marriages (SSMs) became available in California from 2008-MAY unil election day in 2008-NOV.
+Same-sex marriages (SSMs) became available in California from 2008-MAY until election day in 2008-NOV.
 On the latter date, Proposition 8 was narrowly passed by a public vote.
-It prohibits future SSMs in California.
-However, those SSMs solemnized between MAY and election day of 2008 remain valid.
+It prohibited future SSMs in California.
+However, those SSMs solemnized between MAY and election day of 2008 remained valid.

 This event is one more example for same-sex couples who want to get married.
 If marriage equality is achieved in your state, you might want to get married with all possible speed.
 There is absolutely no guarantee that this right will still be available next year, next month, or even on the next day.

-The constitutionaliy of Prop.
-8 is being challenged in the federal court system.
+The constitutionality of Prop.
+8 was challenged in the federal court system.
 Federal District Judge Vaughn Walker ruled that Proposition 8 is clearly unconstitutional on a number of grounds.
 The proponents of Prop.
-8 are now attempting to appeal Judge Walker's ruling in the U.S. 9th Circuit Court of Appeals.
+8 appealed Judge Walker's ruling in the U.S. 9th Circuit Court of Appeals.
 The first day of hearings was Monday, 2010-DEC-06.
 An attempt to vacate Judge Walker's ruling because he is gay was rejected.

 The California Supreme Court heard arguments on whether the official proponents of Prop.
 8 -- ProtectMarriage.com -- have the legal standing to attempt to defend it.
 The court decided that they did.
-This was a critical decision because the Governor and Attorney General of California who clearly have legal standing have refused to defend Prop.
+This was a critical decision because the Governor and Attorney General of California, who clearly have legal standing, had refused to defend Prop.
 8's because, to them, it was so obviously unconstitutional.